YottaDB/YDBDoc/MessageRecovery/errors.rst

 MUPIP Error: This indicates that there is a mismatch in the name of the database file xxxx and the name zzzz, saved in the journal file header yyyy.

 Action: Contact your YottaDB support channel if the cause of the error cannot be diagnosed.
-If appropriate change the database file name in the journal file using the command MUPIP SET /jnlfile /dbfilename=xxxx yyyy.
+If appropriate, change the database file name in the journal file using the command MUPIP SET /jnlfile /dbfilename=xxxx yyyy.

 ---------------
 DBKEYGTIND